MaoZiming/papers/3-storage-systems/32-storage.md

 - **Buffer cache**, or page cache
     - Refer to an area of main memory (RAM) that temporarily holds copies of disk blocks (data blocks, inodes, imaps, etc.)
     - The use of a cache aims to reduce the # of slow disk I/O operations by keeping frequently accessed or recently used data in faster, but more limited, main memory
+    - Buffers are associated with a specific block device, and cover caching of filesystem metadata as well as tracking in-flight pages.
+The cache only contains parked file data.
+That is, the buffers remember what's in directories, what file permissions are, and keep track of what memory is being written from or read to for a particular block device.
+The cache only contains the contents of the files themselves.
+    - Buffer cache and page cache are unified later in Linux.
+      - Implemented entirely in software.

 ## Case Study